Difference Between Future vs Option

 Key difference between Future vs Option

-- If the flexibility is concerned then the Stock option provides higher flexibility compare to stock future as Future is related to the entire price of the stock and there is an absence of any strike price.
+- If the flexibility is concerned then the Stock option provides higher flexibility compare to the stock future as the Future is related to the entire price of the stock and there is an absence of any strike price.